Economy of the Qing dynasty: Informal taxation

-Entirely separate and alluded to in the previous formal taxation there was a large amount demanded in informal taxation in the grain and land-poll tax, though little figures exist given the informal nature of these taxes the local governments collected an additional 50-60% demanded in formal taxation when averaged nationally as per the estimates of the provincial government themselves, thus the actual revenue was more akin to 50,000,000 taels annually and that of the grain tax being nearly 20,000,000 Shi.
+Separate from previous formal taxation was a large tax demanded informally as the grain and land-poll tax.
+Though little figures exist given the informal nature of these taxes, the local governments collected an additional 50-60% that was demanded in formal taxation.
+When averaged nationally, as per the estimates of the provincial government themselves, the actual revenue was more akin to 50,000,000 taels annually and that of the grain tax being nearly 20,000,000 Shi.